Jambo, friends! Come along with me (Maggie), and see what my experience was like along with a few of the other KtP writers and Kenny!

 We had a great time at Animal Kingdom!
 Did I miss having breakfast at Tusker House?
 Yes.
 Did I miss seeing the Festival of the Lion King?
 Yes.
 Did I miss the character meets?
 Yes.

 It was a bummer not being able to hug Mickey and Minnie and all of the pals.
 And wearing a mask?
 I will be honest.
-I did not like it, especially in the hot, Florida heat!
+I do not like it, but it’s just something we have to do now.

 Take lots of breaks and take advantage of the relaxation zones that are offered in the parks.
 These give you some time to just take off your mask and relax and grab a drink of water or maybe get something to eat.